-AMP has entered into agency agreements for management services ("Service Agreements") with OMEA and OPPEI.
+AMP has entered into agreements for management and agency services ("Service Agreements") with the OMEGA Joint Ventures, MESA, OMEA, and OPPEI.
 Participants in these organizations are all members of AMP.
-Under these Service Agreements, AMP serves as agent and provides services such as planning, financial management, operations, and other professional and technical services.
-AMP is compensated for its services based on a reasonable allocation of direct expenses and overhead.
+The AMP board of trustees has established a joint venture oversight committee that is responsible for reviewing financial information and operating matters related to the OMEGA Joint Ventures.
+Under these Service Agreements, AMP serves as agent and provides planning, construction and financial management, operations, and other professional and technical services.
+AMP is compensated based on an allocation of direct expenses and overhead.
+Compensation for these services for the years ended December 31, 2009 and 2008 was \$1,647,161 and \$1,506,728, respectively.